Sportsbook Promos

 NBA Finals futures betting can be done well in advance of the NBA Finals, or it can be done during the series.

-During the season, NBA Finals futures are primarily available in the form of odds to win the NBA Finals, odds to be Eastern Conference champion, and odds to be Western Conference champion.
+During the season, NBA Finals odds are primarily available in the form of odds to win the NBA championship, odds to be Eastern Conference champion, and odds to be Western Conference champion.

-Here’s an example of what NBA Championship odds might look like at a participating sportsbook:
+Here’s an example of what NBA championship odds might look like at a sportsbook like BetOnline:

 Team | Odds |